-The purpose of the Omnibus Plan is to motivate selected employees of CBRL and certain of our subsidiaries and affiliates to put forth maximum efforts toward our continued growth, profitability, and success.
-This Omnibus Plan also is intended to enable us to effectively attract, retain and reward directors who are not our employees and who meet our "independence" requirements.
+The purpose of the Omnibus Plan is to motivate selected employees to put forth maximum efforts toward our continued growth, profitability, and success.
+It also is intended to enable us to effectively attract, retain and reward directors who are not our employees and who meet our "independence" requirements.